michael2012z/BitBible/markdown/JPS/files/Exod.md

 2. And G-d spoke unto Moses, and said unto him: 'I am HaShem;

-3. and I appeared unto Abraham, unto Isaac, and unto Jacob, as G-d Almighty, but by My name "HaShem"Special emphasis on the four letter name of G-d which is generally forbidden to be to pronounced by Jews.The Hebrew word (four Hebrew letters: HE, VAV, HE, YOD,) remained in the English text untranslated; the English word 'Jehovah' was substituted for this Hebrew word.
-The footnote for this Hebrew word is: "The ineffable name, read Adonai, which means the Lord."
-I made Me not known to them.
+3. and I appeared unto Abraham, unto Isaac, and unto Jacob, as G-d Almighty, but by My name "HaShem"

 4. And I have also established My covenant with them, to give them the land of Canaan, the land of their sojournings, wherein they sojourned.